€1,118 Personal Injury Compensation Payout for Woman Mocked because of her Accent

-Ms Curran took up the position of as bar assistant manager in March 2017, under manager Dermott McGinn and alongside fellow assistant manager Conor Magee.
+Ms Curran took up the position of bar assistant manager in March 2017, under manager Dermott McGinn and alongside fellow assistant manager Conor Magee.
 By July that year she raised a formal grievance after becoming unhappy at the treatment she was receiving and told that tribunal that Mr Magee “constantly undermines me in front of staff”.

 Ms Curran also filed a complaint in relation to alterations to staff rotas, which she said he lied about causing her to feel “as if I’m going insane, sometimes he lies to me to make me think I’m wrong”.
-Following this she was signed off sick for two weeks and never returned to work.
+Following this she was signed off sick for two weeks and never returned.
 However, she attended a grievance meeting in August during which she submitted that Mr Magee made pointed jokes like: “You’re not in the Devenish now.”

 Mr Magee denied all of Ms Curran’s claims, saying that “he hadn’t exactly a posh voice himself”, before going on to say that he thought he had the same accent and he was from west Belfast.
 As the grievance meeting did not hold up her complaints Ms Curran took the matter to the industrial tribunal.

 At the tribunal legal representatives for Four Winds said the company refuted Ms Curran’s claims that her gender was an “overarching theme” in her complaints against colleagues and that she did not pursue sex discrimination in her official grievance.